elenadag/homework4/README.md

 ros2 run rl_fra2mo_description follow_waypoints.py --mode obstacle_09
 ```

-To publish the pose of the ArUco marker as a tf, with respect to the map frame,
+To publish the pose of the ArUco marker as a tf, with respect to the map frame:
 ```
 ros2 run rl_fra2mo_description aruco_map_tf
 ```